-We anticipate having to make significant changes to the race in 2021 to accomodate COVID restrictions.
+We anticipate having to make significant changes to the race in 2022 to accommodate COVID restrictions.
 Details will be published shortly

 For specific enquiries about race weekend arrangements please get in touch

 There will be a number of changes and diversions to normal scheduled bus services on race day.
 Full details of the amended services will be published closer to the event date on the Travelwest website.